One-shot distillation with constant overhead using catalysts: Results

 Since a one-shot distillation protocol can be regarded as a multi-shot distillation protocol with further conditions, it follows directly that $\widebar{C}_{\ve,p}(\rho, \sigma) \leq C_{\ve,p}(\rho, \sigma)$ for any quantum states $\rho$ and $\sigma$.
-For the one-shot catalytic distillation, we adapt a catalysis technique originally proposed in~\cite{duan2005multiple} for LOCC transformations of quantum entanglement (further explored in recent works such as~\cite{char2023catalytic,datta2023there,Kondra2021PRL,Lipka-Bartosik2021,Shiraishi2021,Takagi2022PRL,Wilming2021PRL}) to our distillation task, which involves an unequal number of source and target states.
+Here we adapt a catalysis technique originally proposed in Ref.~\cite{duan2005multiple} for LOCC (local operations with classical communication) transformations of quantum entanglement (further explored in recent works such as~\cite{char2023catalytic,datta2023there,Kondra2021PRL,Lipka-Bartosik2021,Shiraishi2021,Takagi2022PRL,Wilming2021PRL,Bavaresco2025}) to our distillation task, which involves an unequal number of source and target states.
 This is achieved by regrouping the source states into blocks and embedding the target state into a larger space.
 Particularly, we show that any multi-shot distillation protocol from $\rho^{\ox n}$ to $\sigma^{\ox m}$ can effectively be turned into a one-shot catalytic distillation protocol from $\rho^{\lceil n/m\rceil} \ox \omega$ to $\sigma \ox \omega$ with the same performance.
 Here, the catalyst $\omega$ plays a crucial role by enabling new transformation pathways that are otherwise unattainable and absorbing part of the complexity of the transformation process.
 Although the catalyst temporarily participates in the transformation, it is fully restored afterward.
-See Supplemental Materials for detailed descriptions of the procedure.
 As a result, we have the inequality $\widetilde{C}_{\ve,p}(\rho, \sigma) \leq \widebar{C}_{\ve,p}(\rho, \sigma)$.
-In conclusion, the general relation of distillation overhead across different settings is as follows: \begin{theorem} For any quantum states $\rho$ and $\sigma$, target error $\ve\in [0,1]$ and success probability $p\in[0,1]$, the following relation holds: $\widetilde{C}_{\ve,p}(\rho, \sigma) \leq \widebar{C}_{\ve,p}(\rho, \sigma) \leq C_{\ve,p}(\rho,\sigma)$. \end{theorem}
+In conclusion, the general relation of distillation overhead across different settings is as follows: \begin{theorem} For any quantum states $\rho$ and $\sigma$, target error $\ve\in [0,1]$ and success probability $p\in[0,1]$, the following relation holds: $\widetilde{C}_{\ve,p}(\rho, \sigma) \leq \widebar{C}_{\ve,p}(\rho, \sigma) \leq C_{\ve,p}(\rho,\sigma)$.
+In particular, any multi-shot distillation protocol can be turned into an one-shot catalytic distillation protocol with the same overhead, implying the first inequality. \end{theorem}

-A key advantage of using a catalyst is its recoverability after the transformation, allowing for repeated reuse.
-We provide a theoretical guarantee that the catalyst can be reused indefinitely without any degradation in its expected performance.